fpestunov/Nuxt.js-Fundamentals/readme.md

 - move global styles to this file
 - add filepath to style.css in /nuxt.config.js
 - after changes was made you have to restart server `yarn run dev`

+## 7. Adding a Navbar to Nuxt Apps

+In this lesson, we're exploring where to put your navbar and other parts of your application that will be present on all pages.

+- add components/Navbar.vue
+- add navbar to layouts/default.vue